Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 ### Setting up Django was done in agreement with following step

 - Django was intialized adding following statement in the gitpod terminal
     - pip3 install django
     - django-admin startproject Gustaf_Inn
-- To store sensitive information I created a gitignore-file adding following statement in terminal
+- To store sensitive information, I created a gitignore-file adding following statement in terminal
     - touch .gitignore
 - In order to create my apps where i stored my information such url-pathway, models, views and forms I added following statement in the terminal
     - python3 manage.py startapp "appname"
 - In order to active my apps I added url apps name to INSTALLED_APPS in settings in the folder Gustaf_Inn
-- In addition I also added the urls to urlpatterns in the Folder Gustaf_Inn
+- In addition, I also added the urls to urlpatterns in the Folder Gustaf_Inn
 - For most folder app I started with creating a model
 - For most model I connected them to an admin view writing my code in each app folders admin
 - To use the information from the admin database I created a form in each app folder
 - Informations from the model and forms was than added to each folders view and linked to templates within the app folders template folder
-- To activate the template I added a path in the urls.py in each folder
+- To activate the templates, I added a path in the urls.py in each folder

 ### Setting up template and static folder
 - In order to built my trading platform i used a basetemplate stored in the template folder called base.html, this template was used to link all metatags, base css-code, links to googlefonts, fontawesome and webservices as stripe
 - I also created a static folder were i stored my image files, my css and my documentations

-### Setting up a super.user and builtin authentication system
+### Setting up a super.user and built-in authentication system
 - In order to login in to my admin page and to set up function specific for my store owner i created a super.user adding following statement to the git pod terminal

     - python3 manage.py create a superuser

-- Furthermore I sat up an authentication system adding following statement to the git pod terminal
+- Furthermore, I sat up an authentication system adding following statement to the git pod terminal
     - pip3 install django-allauth

 -  The alluath templates were stored in the template folder